ZDDduesseldorf/HandScanAI/backend/ann/README.md

 # Milvus Script

-A concise script that provides various operations related to embeddings in the [Milvus](https://milvus.io/) vector database.
+A script that provides various operations related to embeddings in the [Milvus](https://milvus.io/) vector database.
 It creates and manages collections, inserts/searches embeddings, and deletes/query records by UUID.

 ## Table of Contents